England | Scotland | Wales | Northern Ireland | Ireland

 Prior to your medical, you will need to complete the new patient questionnaire.
 Bring your medical card or ask for a registration form.
 Your completed registration form or medical card will be sent to the Primary Care Trust.

 You will then receive by post a new medical card to confirm acceptance.
-On registering you will be offered a new patient health check, which can be arranged within three months of registration.

 Comprehensive confidential advice is available during normal surgery times.
 Prescription for oral contraceptives (“the Pill” or “the Morning After Pill”) can be given.
 Intra-uterine devices and Contraceptive Implants can also be fitted.